Vahana: Mushaka

-While the god Ganesha was still a child, a giant mouse began to terrorize all his friends.
-Ganesha trapped him with his lasso and made him his mount.
+While Ganesha was still a child, a giant mouse began to terrorize his friends.
+Ganesha trapped the creature with his lasso (pasha) and made him his mount.
 Mushika was originally a gandharva, or celestial musician.
-After absent mindedly walking over the feet of a rishi (sage) named Vamadeva, Mushika was cursed and transformed into a mouse.
-However, after the rishi recovered his temper, he promised Mushika that one day, the gods themselves would bow down before him.
-The prophecy was fulfilled when the mouse became the vahana of Ganesha.
+After absent-mindedly stepping on the feet of a rishi (sage) named Vamadeva, Mushika was cursed and transformed into a demon mouse.
+However, once the rishi calmed his anger, he promised Mushika that one day the devas themselves would bow down before him.
+This prophecy was fulfilled when the mouse became the vahana of Ganesha.

 Nandi

-Before becoming the vehicle of Shiva, Nandi was a deity called Nandikeshvara, lord of joy and master of music and dance.
-Then, without warning, his name and his functions were transferred to the aspect of Shiva known as the deity Nataraja.
-From half-man, half-bull, he became simply a bull.
-Since that time, he has watched over each of Shiva's temples, always looking towards him.
+Before becoming the vahana of Shiva, Nandi was a deity called Nandikeshvara, the lord of joy and master of music and dance.
+Over time, his name and artistic attributes were absorbed into the aspect of Shiva known as Nataraja.
+From an anthropomorphic or semi-bovine form, he has been represented primarily as a bull.
+Since then a statue of Nandi has guarded the entrance of virtually every Shiva temple, perpetually facing the inner shrine.

 Paravani

-Kartikeya, the war-god known as Murugan in Southern India, is mounted on a peacock named Paravani.
-This peacock was originally a demon called Surapadma, while the rooster was called the angel Krichi.
-After provoking Murugan in combat, the demon repented at the moment his lance descended upon him.
-He took the form of a tree and began to pray.
-The tree was cut in two.
-From one half, Murugan pulled a rooster, which he made his emblem, and from the other, a peacock, which he made his mount.
-In another version, Karthikeya was born to kill the demon, Tarakasura.
-He was raised by the Krittikas and led the divine armies when he was 6 days old.
-It is said that after defeating Tarakasura, the god forgave him and transformed him into his ride, the peacock.
+Kartikeya, the war god known as Murugan in South India, is mounted on a peacock named Paravani.
+This peacock was originally a demon named Surapadma, while his banner's rooster was originally a demon named Krichi.
+After battling Murugan, the demon repented as Murugan's divine spear (vel) descended upon him.
+Surapadma transformed himself into a mango tree to evade death, but when Murugan split the tree in two, one half became a rooster, which he made his battle emblem, and other became a peacock, which he chose as his mount (vahana).

+In another version, Kartikeya was born specifically to kill the demon Tarakasura.
+Raised by the Krittikas, he was appointed commander of divine armies when he was only six days old.
+After defeating Tarakasura, Kartikeya forgave his fallen foe and transformed him into his mount, the peacock.

+Yali

+The Yali is a mythical creature that combines the features of a lion, elephant, serpant and sometimes a horse.
+It is used as an importany vahana in South Indian Hindu traditions.
+It represents strength and majesty.
+Silver or gold-plated wooden procession mounts (Yali vahanam) are used during annual temple festivals such as Brahmotsavam to carry the deities of Vishnu.
+In Navagraha iconography, Budha (Mercury) is also sometimes depicted as riding a Yali.